 Marshals fatally shoot child sex fugitive at Florida motel

-ST. AUGUSTINE, Fla. – A man accused of sexual battery on a child was shot and killed during a confrontation with a fugitive task force at a motel in Florida.
+ST. AUGUSTINE, Fla. – A man accused of sexual battery on a child was shot and killed during a confrontation with a fugitive task force at a motel in eastern Florida.

-St. Johns County Sheriff's spokesman Chuck Mulligan said the man opened the door to his room at a Howard Johnson motel in St. Augustine on Tuesday evening and made some type of "action" that caused multiple members of the U.S. Marshals Service Fugitive Task Force to shoot him.
+St. Johns County Sheriff's spokesman Chuck Mulligan said 58-year-old James Benny Hobbs opened the door to his room at a Howard Johnson motel in St. Augustine on Tuesday evening and made "several sudden moves" that caused three officers to fatally shoot him.

-The man, whose name hasn't been released, was declared dead at the scene.
+Mulligan said the man was wanted on an aggravated sexual assault on a child under the age of 15.
 No officers were injured.

-Mulligan said the man was wanted on a charge out of a state in the northeast.
-He said in an email that additional details will be released Wednesday morning.
+Two of the officers who fired were members of the U.S. Marshals Service Fugitive Task Force and one was sheriff's Deputy M. Toubali.
+Mulligan said it was Toubali's first officer-involved shooting.
+He did not identify the undercover marshals.